 With the chances and the frequency of these attacks on the rise, data security & protection against threats becomes mandatory.

-Examples of some of the common types of attacks are:
+Examples of some common types of attacks are:

 - Personal/Company confidential information stolen and sold to the highest bidder